Justin Danforth: Professional

 Following three standout seasons abroad, Danforth returned to North America and was signed to his first NHL contract in signing a one-year contract with the Columbus Blue Jackets on May 3, 2021.
 On November 15, 2021, Danforth made his NHL debut in 5–3 win over the Detroit Red Wings.
 He is the first NHL player from Sacred Heart University.
 Danforth scored his first NHL goal on November 19, 2021, in Columbus' 5–4 win over the Arizona Coyotes.

+Leaving the Blue Jackets as a free agent following a four-year tenure, Danforth was signed to a two-year, $3.6 million contract with the Buffalo Sabres on July 1, 2025.

 International play

 In November 2011, Danforth was selected to Team Canada East at the 2011 World Junior A Challenge where he helped the team win a silver medal.
 He was again selected the following year for the 2012 World Junior A Challenge, where the team placed fourth in the tournament.
 He won gold with Canada at the 2021 IIHF World Championship.

 Personal life

 Danforth's father Kent played lacrosse as a youth and Danforth followed in his footsteps until the age of 15.
 His older brother Brandon also played hockey and lacrosse growing up.